LavaXCode/lavaxcode/README.md

 ## ⚡ Philosophy

-> Technology should grow your business — not complicate it.
+> Code is just a tool — the real goal is solving problems and creating impact.

 ---

 <p align="center">
-⭐ Explore my repositories to see real-world projects
+⭐ If you find my work useful, consider giving a star!
 </p>